-Here are some tips to promote your co-op and the national co-operative sector during Co-op Week, courtesy of Co-operatives and Mutuals Canada.
+Here are some additional tips to promote your co-op and the national co-operative sector during Co-op Week, courtesy of Co-operatives and Mutuals Canada.

 - Add Co-op Week visuals to your email signature ahead of time and ask your employees and volunteers to do the same;

 - Print the posters and make them visible to your members, employees and volunteers;

 - Share success stories about co-ops in your communities, and include sector infographics on your social media feeds;

 - Share the statistics of the study Economic Impact of the Co-operative Sector in Canada (the fact sheet and the infographic are easy to use highlights for your social media posts); https://canada.coop/en/resources/publications/release-study-economic-impact-co-operative-sector-canada;

 - Share the Canada co-op map; https://crm.canada.coop/en/map;

 - Show the Solving Challenges Together video to participants, and share it on your social media feeds; https://www.youtube.com/watch?v=5b7n0zuEkp0&t=54s;

 - Leverage Co-op Week materiel for your government relations activities and other meetings with your municipal, provincial and federal elected representatives.